Ankit6989/Lekha-JokhaApp-JetpackCompose/README.md

 ## Project Description

-NotesApp is a simple Android app that helps you save your daily notes.
-The app is made of CleanArchitecture, CRUD, and JetPack Compose.
-It uses RoomDB to store and retrieve tasks.
+The NotesApp is a straightforward Android application designed to assist users in saving their daily notes.
+It follows the principles of Clean Architecture and implements CRUD (Create, Read, Update, Delete) operations using Jetpack Compose, Kotlin, Animations, Coroutines, and RoomDB for data persistence.
+The app leverages the capabilities of the Android SDK to provide a smooth and intuitive user experience.

 ## Screenshots